Eugippius

 Eugippius (circa 460 – circa 535, Castellum Lucullanum) was a disciple and the biographer of Saint Severinus of Noricum.

+Biography

 After the latter's death in 482, he took the remains to Naples and founded a monastery on the site of a 1st-century Roman villa, the Castellum Lucullanum (on the site of the later Castel dell'Ovo).

 In 511 Eugippius wrote to Paschasius and asked his venerated and dear friend, who had great literary skill, to write a biography of St. Severinus from the accounts of the saint which he (Eugippius) had put together in crude and inartistic form.
-Paschasius, however, replied that the acts and miracles of the saint could not be described better than had done by Eugippius.
+Paschasius, however, replied that the acts and miracles of the saint could not be described better than had been done by Eugippius.